Insta360Develop/CameraSDK-iOS/README.md

     _mediaSession.expectedAudioSampleRate = #audio sample rate#;
     _mediaSession.videoStreamEncode = #preview stream encode#;

-    // If you are in panoramic preview, use `INSGyroPlayModeDefault`; and if you are in wide angle preview, use `INSGyroPlayModeFootageMotionSmooth`.
+    // If you are in panoramic preview, use `INSGyroPlayModeDefault`.
+    // If you are in wide angle preview, use `INSGyroPlayModeFootageMotionSmooth`.
     _mediaSession.gyroPlayMode = #gyroscope correction mode#;
 }